geoffgeorgein/HackerRank-solutions/README.md

 ### Problem 2

-  - [Problem](https://www.hackerrank.com/challenges/grading/problem?isFullScreen=true)(navigate to the Problem)
+  - [Problem]([https://www.hackerrank.com/challenges/grading/problem?isFullScreen=true](https://www.hackerrank.com/challenges/halloween-sale/problem?isFullScreen=false))(navigate to the Problem)
   - [Solution](./solution.py)(navigate to the Solution file)
-  - Explanation: (Explain your problem-solving approach in detail)
+  - Explanation: (Create 2 new variables cost and count.increment the value of cost each time while its less than the available budget.Decrement the value of each item while its less than m)

 ### Example
 ---